BSc 1st Year Botany Xanthophyla Sample Model Practice Question Answer Papers

 (B) By Aplanospores

-Aplanospore formation normally takes place in terrestrial species with the plant is exposed to drought condition.
+Aplanospore formation normally takes place in terrestrial species with the plant is exposed to drought conditions.
 Single non flagellated aplanospore is formed in an aplanosporangia.
 The aplanosporangia develop as swellings either on the main of lateral branches.
 When mature aplanospore drop out through a performation in the wall, they germinate into a new filament.

 (C) By Hypnospore and cyst or Akinetes

-Sometime under unfavourable periods the coenocytic protoplast of the filament divides into numerous short segments.
-Each segment secretes a thick wall around it.
-Their protoplast becomes laden with oil.
 These resting spores are called the hypnospores and this stage is known as the gongrasira stage.
-On the return of favourable conditions each resting spores are either directly grows into a new filament of its contents divide into a number of thin walled cysts.
+On the return of favorable conditions, each resting spore either directly grows into a new filament of its contents or divides into a number of thin-walled cysts.
+(BSc 1st Year Botany Xanthophyla Sample Model Practice Question Answer Papers)

 At the time of germination the protoplast of the cysts escapes through an opening in the cyst wall.
 It moves about for some time in an ameoboid manner.
 Eventually it comes to rest assumes a spherical forms.
 It enclose itself by a cell wall and develops directly into new filament.